 - Strategic watering – Water makes weeds.
 So, when you have lots of rain fall, you’ll have lots of weeds.
 And you’ll need to check often for weeds coming up.
 But, if it’s a dry season and you are in charge of watering the garden, I recommend the next bullet.

 - Soaker Hoses – I love them.
-They are cheap, you can order them here.
-And line them down the row.
-It slowly leaks water into the area where the vegetables are.
-And that area in between stays dry.
+They are cheap.
+Line them down the row and it slowly leaks water into the area where the vegetables are.
+That area in between stays dry.
 You won’t get as many weeds doing it this way.

 Remember that these prevention methods will not kill ALL weeds.
 Weeds are invasive little beasts.
 The best plan is to just stay on top of the control.
 You can do it!

 Weeds are just annoying blemishes in your garden spots.
 They start small but can soon take over if allowed.
 It just takes a little bit of effort for controlling them.

 I’ve talked about a lot of things here.
 So, let’s review.